There Will Be Blood: Plot

 In 1898, Daniel Plainview finds silver while prospecting in New Mexico but breaks his leg.
 Dragging himself from the pit, he takes a sample to an assay office and receives a silver and gold claim.
-In 1902, he discovers oil near Los Angeles and establishes a drilling company.
-Following the death of a worker in an accident, Daniel adopts the man's orphaned son.
-The boy, H.W., becomes his nominal business partner, allowing Daniel to present himself to potential investors as a family man.
+In 1902, he discovers oil in California.
+Following the death of a worker in an accident, Daniel adopts his orphaned son, H.W., in order to pass himself off as a family man to potential investors.

-In 1911, Daniel is approached by Paul Sunday, a young man who tells him of an oil deposit under his family's property in Little Boston, California.
-Daniel visits the Sundays' property and meets Paul's identical twin brother Eli, a local preacher.
-Daniel attempts to purchase the farm from the Sundays at a bargain price under the ruse of using it to hunt quail, but his motives are questioned by Eli who knows the land has drilling potential.
-In exchange for the property, Eli demands $10,000 for his church.
-An agreement is made and Daniel acquires all the available land in and around the Sunday property, save for one holdout, William Bandy, after Daniel neglected to negotiate with him.
+In 1911, Daniel is approached by Paul Sunday, a young man who tells him of an oil deposit in Little Boston.
+Daniel visits the Sundays' property in Little Boston and meets Paul's twin brother Eli, a preacher.
+Daniel attempts to purchase the farm from the Sundays at a bargain price under the ruse of using it to hunt quail, but his motives are questioned by Eli, who knows the land has oil.
+In exchange for the property, Eli demands $5,000 for his church.
+An agreement is made and Daniel acquires all the available land in and around the Sunday property, except for the land owned by one holdout, William Bandy.

-Eli asks to bless the well before drilling begins; Daniel initially agrees, but refuses to allow it when the time comes.
-Oil drilling begins and a series of misfortunes occur: an accident kills one worker and a gas blowout deafens H.W. and destroys the drilling infrastructure.
-Eli blames the disasters on the well not having been blessed.
+After Daniel reneges on an agreement to let Eli bless the well before drilling begins, a series of misfortunes occurs: an accident kills one worker and a gas blowout deafens H.W. and destroys the drilling infrastructure.
 When Eli publicly demands the money still owed to him, Daniel beats and humiliates him.
 At the dinner table that night, Eli attacks and berates his father for having trusted Daniel.

-A man arrives at Daniel's doorstep claiming to be his half-brother, Henry; Daniel hires him.
-A jealous H.W. sets fire to their house, intending to kill Henry.
+A man arrives at Daniel's doorstep, claiming to be his half-brother, Henry.
+Later that night, H.W. sets fire to their house, intending to kill Henry.
 Daniel sends H.W. to a school for the deaf in San Francisco.
-A Standard Oil representative offers to buy out Daniel's local interests, but, after a perceived slight, Daniel refuses and instead strikes a deal with Union Oil to build a pipeline to the California coast.
+Standard Oil offers to buy out Daniel's local interests, but Daniel refuses and instead strikes a deal with Union Oil to build a pipeline.
 However, Bandy's ranch remains an impediment.